Administering prescribed medication at school

 The administration of such medication forms part the Department's common law duty of care to take reasonable steps to keep students safe while they attend school.
 This duty of care is fulfilled through its staff members.

 The administration of prescribed medication in schools is carried out by staff who volunteer and who are trained.
-Department of Education and Training staff can access the e-Administration of prescribed medication at school (e-APMAS) course from the Department's intranet.
+Department of Education and Communities staff can access the e-Administration of prescribed medication at school (e-APMAS) (intranet) course from the Department's intranet.

 Key points to remember: